in

 Snoop Dogg didn’t like his experience at Death Row

-The Compton rapper added that Master P told and not to take him to their respective hometowns of Calliope and Magnolia projects, but they did anyway.
+The Compton rapper added that Master P told C-Murder and Soulja Slim not to take him to their respective hometowns of Calliope and Magnolia projects, but they did anyway.
 “I’m violating but then I’m listening then I’m watching how they not listening then I said, ‘I’m not going to be a bad student.
 I’m a stop doing what they doing,’” Snoop explained.
 He continued that Master P gave him his first house and car under his name since everything that he owned before was under Suge and Death Row.

 When Karlous Miller acknowledged Snoop’s humility for agreeing to start from a low level again when he already had a name at Death Row, the rapper explained how his time at the label was distressing.